linux-kdevops/kdevops-history/docs/running-make-bringup.md

 ## The devconfig playbook

-The devconfig playbook is an ansible playbook which is run after your nodes are brought up.
-This installs your .gitconfig, prefered bash hack sripts, .vimrc, etc. But it also installs a set of packages you likely want installed on most systems.
+The devconfig playbook is an Ansible playbook which is run after your nodes are brought up.
+This installs your .gitconfig, preferred bash hack scripts, .vimrc, etc. But it also installs a set of packages you likely want installed on most systems.
 This is all configurable.